dansmyers/IntroToCS/Labs/5-Fun.md

 """

 def max(a, b, c):
-    # Print the largest of a, b, or c
+    # Return the largest of a, b, or c

 ### Main